VeerMuchandi/openshift-local/readme.md

 Yes, yes, yes ....

 In this book, we will learn to setup a local OpenShift cluster on a developer's workstation and to do application development on this local cluster.
+I am writing this book as a tutorial with each chapter that resembles a lab exercise.
+I hope it will be easy to follow and execute the instructions step by step.

 #### Table of Contents
 1. [Setting up a Local OpenShift environment](Setting up a Local OpenShift Cluster.md)